imbrex (REX) Hits Market Cap of $106,981.48

 About imbrex

-imbrex is a coin.
-Its launch date was August 28th, 2017. imbrex’s total supply is 24,015,497 coins and its circulating supply is 8,660,756 coins.
-The official website for imbrex is imbrex.io. imbrex’s official Twitter account is @rexmls and its Facebook page is accessible here.
-The Reddit community for imbrex is /r/REXMLS and the currency’s Github account can be viewed here.
+imbrex (REX) is a coin.
+It was first traded on August 28th, 2017. imbrex’s total supply is 24,015,497 coins and its circulating supply is 8,660,756 coins. imbrex’s official website is imbrex.io.
+The Reddit community for imbrex is /r/REXMLS and the currency’s Github account can be viewed here. imbrex’s official Twitter account is @rexmls and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as imbrex directly using US dollars.
-Investors seeking to trade imbrex should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy imbrex using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as imbrex directly using U.S. dollars.
+Investors seeking to trade imbrex should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase imbrex using one of the exchanges listed above.

 Receive News & Updates for imbrex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for imbrex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.